Call 911 if the child:

-- The child is 3 to 6 months old with a temperature of 101 F or higher or has had any fever for more than one day.
+- The child is 3 months to 3 years old and has a fever of 102 F or higher or has had any fever for more than one day.

-- The child is 1 to 2 years old with a high fever lasting more than 24 hours.
+- The child has a high fever lasting more than 24 hours.